pnsproject/ink-aa/GRANT-DRAFT-EN-02.md

 **What work has been done already?**

-We have developed a proof-of-concept implementation of the Polkadot Smart Account solution during the hackathon.
-This included basic contracts for the EntryPoint and Bundler components.
+We have developed a minimal proof-of-concept implementation of the Polkadot Smart Account solution during the Polkadot Asia Hackathon 2023.
+This included basic contracts for the EntryPoint contract component.

-**Have you ever applied for other grants?**

-Yes, our project "Polkadot Smart Account" won 1st place in the Smart Contracts track at the Polkadot Hackathon.
-This provided a grant to further develop the initial proof-of-concept.
+Our project "Polkadot Smart Account" won 1st place in the Smart Contracts track at the Polkadot Asia Hackathon 2023.
+We want to further develop the initial proof-of-concept.